What is this subject about?

 Diploma students receive extensive guidance on progression, and are able to adapt their second-year programme towards the development of a portfolio relevant to their career aims in creative subjects.

 What are the formal entry requirements for this course?

-This course requires significant commitment to art and design, and therefore it is expected that applicants will have gained good GCSE grades in creative subjects, or can provide extensive evidence of their own work in a portfolio.
+Aside from the general College entry requirements, this course requires significant commitment to art and design, and therefore it is expected that applicants will have gained good GCSE grades in creative subjects, or can provide extensive evidence of their own work in a portfolio.
 You will be set regular written work, including annotation and essays, and should therefore have a good level of written competence, ideally including a grade 4 in GCSE English Language.

 Subject combination advice